lukyrasocha/infinigen-2D-diffusion-affordance/README.md

 # Infinigen-Affordance: Combined Image Generation + 4D-Humans Pipeline

-This repository integrates **FLUX image generation** with **4D-Humans SMPL extraction** to create a comprehensive pipeline for generating realistic images of people on beds and automatically extracting 3D human body models.
+This repository integrates **FLUX image generation** with **4D-Humans SMPL extraction** to create a pipeline for generating realistic images of people on beds and automatically extracting 3D human body models.

 ## Features